top of page

 GERMAN BOOKS

-in a Viennese boarding school
+Novel about the twisted environment in a Viennese boarding school

 October 2023: The German Book Prize 2023 (Deutscher Buchpreis), Germany's premier literary prize, went to the Austrian author Tonio Schachinger for his novel Echtzeitalter.
 The coming-of-age novel tells the story of Till, a high school student who attends an elite boarding school in Vienna.
 It is about the disintegration of the family, friendships, first love.
 And it is about gaming, because Till's adolescence largely takes place on the net.